 - Briefly press the power button.

-- If the display is closed, open the display.
+- If the display is closed, and the tablet is connected to the keyboard dock, open the display.

 - Press a key on the keyboard.

 - Tap or swipe the TouchPad.

 When the computer exits Sleep, the power lights turn on and your work returns to the screen.